jlewi/notes/aiengineering/gpuserving/notes.md

 So where does that leave us?
-* Looks like Cloud Build is still a better option than running kaniko on GKE
 * We can try playing with kaniko flags

-Best bet might be to try a smaller image
+* Best bet might be to try a smaller image

-Looks like
+## Retry chainguard image

+* At this point I retried the chainguard image using the newer version of `datasets`

 * us-docker.pkg.dev/deeplearning-platform-release/gcr.io/base-cu113.py310 is 6.3Gi